 Through these two ways, lead can manifest in your bloodstream when a significant amount is inhaled or ingested.
 Lead can be filtered through the system but as more accumulates and exposure continues, the amount within will grow and the body will filter less and less, causing irreversible damage to health.

 How can this happen?
 When demolition occurs, this can happen during abrasive blasting, scraping, cutting, and overall removal of materials containing lead.
 Lead is a hazardous material that most don’t consider.
-Demolition experts do and take great care when it comes to a project where lead is present.
+Demolition companies do and take great care when it comes to a project where lead is present.
 To combat this, demolition experts take precautions such as containing the dust within the work area.
 This is done for minimal public exposure of lead.
 Once contained, using dust-minimizing work methods such as reducing speed, or water to dampen down dust clouds is done for minimal exposure to workers.
 This is all during the demolition process.
 After a project is finished, the cleanup requires care to make sure that high levels of lead within dust are not exposed outside of the work area.
 Demolition experts take extreme care when on a project where lead is present, and this is why a demolition team should be hired for a job where lead is present.
 Keeping everyone safe is the number one priority.

 Mercury is an element that is quite lethal if ingested and can be found in most residential buildings in items such as thermometers, thermostats, batteries, switches and relays, and fluorescent lamps.
 On a larger scale, a demolition project being undertaken involving a previous residential building would contain many of these items and that’s a cause for concern that you should know about.
 Considering most of these items still contain mercury in buildings to this day, it’s well known that they can be found in many different types of buildings.
 Through a demolition expert, it isn’t that large of a concern due to proper procedures being done to dispose of the items.
 Proper disposal of hazardous materials such as mercury means avoidance of health and safety risks, which there are many of when dealing with mercury.
 There are many ways that it can be introduced into your system, some of which are fatal.
 These ways include inhalation and skin absorption.